Sleep problems can precede Parkinson’s diagnosis.

 Understanding the early indicators

-The impact on quality of life
+The impact on wellbeing

 Common sleep-related problems in Parkinson’s